Middle Eastern Studies | College of Liberal Arts

 Other Online Resources

-Here are some online resources that we've found that we think are great for the classroom!
+Here are some online lesson plans, resources, and media that we think are great!

-• Islamic Art and Geometric Design: Activities for Learning
+Islamic Art & Geometric Design: Activities for Learning

 Examine the principles of geometric design that are the basis for the beautiful and intricate patterns in the art of the Islamic world.
 Includes a brief overview of Islamic art, an introduction to related works in the Museum, and a series of pattern-making activities (including reproducible grids) for use in the classroom.
 Teachers can readily adapt these materials to create exciting lessons in art, culture, math, and geometry.